 THRIVE-Carrick-on-Shannon

-Carrick-on-Shannon - Town Hall building - Have your say!
+Carrick-on-Shannon - Town Hall building - Developed Concept!

 In the Summer of 2023, Leitrim County Council approved the Carrick-on-Shannon Town Centre First Plan.
 This action-oriented strategy for the town was produced as part of the Irish Government’s Town Centre First initiative.
 This programme aims to create town centres that function as viable, vibrant and attractive locations for people to live, work and visit, while also functioning as the service, social, cultural and recreational hub for the local community.